dusanlazic/fast/README.md

 server:
   host: 0.0.0.0  # Accept connections from any network interface or IP address
   port: 2023  # Run Fast server on port 2023
+  password: letmein  # Optionally add a password for basic auth
 ```

 2. In the same directory, create a submitter script.
 If you did not specify `module` in `server.yaml`, name it `submitter.py`.
 Otherwise, name it to match your custom module name.
 To work properly with Fast, submitter should follow this [submitter script guideline](#submitter-script-guideline).